 Low tides draw travelers into Gardot from the shore, while high tides bring them back.
 Depending on when you arrive, you might have to wait a handful of hours.
 There is a small self-service library to keep you entertained should you find yourself without a book.

-Gardot is a bustling town, larger than Peyroux but far smaller than the mighty metropolis, Atlantis.
+Gardot is a bustling town, larger than Peyroux but far smaller than other regional cities.
 An artistic community, Gardot boasts the largest number of sirens per capita in all the Netherworld.
 Impromptu concerts are common as friends greet each other, often triggering an entire street to burst into song.
 Such songs generate storms, unleashing extremely powerful magical bursts through the surrounding waters.
 Gardot is built to easily withstand these maelstroms — any ship caught in the disturbance above, however, stands no chance.

 On the Moon